rochmad/go-simple-upload-server/README.md

-# go-simple-upload-server
+# Educast HTTP Uploader
-Simple HTTP server to save artifacts
+Simple HTTP server to save video artifacts from Educast Forked from [mayth/go-simple-upload-server](https://github.com/mayth/go-simple-upload-server) project with the following changes:

+- allow PUT requests to reference subfolders (i.e `PUT /files/(path-to/filename)`).
+Subfolders are created if they do not exist on server.
+- disable GET requests, this is only an upload server
+- added CMD to dockerfile to startup server automatically running as non-root user (uid: 1028)
+- ENV var **APP_TOKEN** to set the application token
+- using Alpline:latest for runtime image

 # Usage